Graduate School of Medicine, Hokkaido University

 3. Is it possible for students who have completed Master’s Programs to continue their studies in the Doctoral Program?

 Yes, it is possible.
-Every year, more than 30% of the students pursue a doctorate after completing a Master’s Program.
+Every year, some students pursue a doctorate after completing a Master’s Program.
 Examination/admission fees are not required from students who continue their studies and research as doctoral students.
 Many of the doctoral students are employed as research assistants who receive a salary in an amount almost equal to a half of the annual tuition.

 4. What are the career paths of the students who complete the Master’s Program?

-After completing the Master’s Program, about 30% of the students pursue doctorates, 25% take jobs at hospitals, research institutes or universities, and 20% find employment at private companies as technical specialists.
+After completing the Master’s Program, students pursue doctorates, take jobs at hospitals, research institutes or medical companies, or find employment at private companies as technical specialists or at government offices.

 5. What are the differences between the One-Year and the Two-Year Courses of the Public Health Course?